niolabs/docs/docs/getting_started/first_service.md

 [2016-03-05 00:32:10.204] NIO [INFO] [SimulateAndLog.Log] {'sim': 1}
 ```

-3. Click **stop** when finished.
+3. Click **Stop** when finished.

 ## Configuring Blocks

-So ar you have only viewed the default behavior of this block.
+So far you have only viewed the default behavior of this block.
 You can modify that by configuring Simulate block.
-You can change the interval from 1 to 2 seconds to see the signals logged every other second..
+You can change the interval from 1 to 2 seconds to see the signals logged every other second.

 To configure blocks:
-1. Double-click on the Simulate block to view the properties in a dialog box.
+1. Double-click the **Simulate** block to view the properties in a dialog box.
-2. Change the interval value from 1 \(the default\) to 2.
+2. Change the interval value from **1** \(the default\) to **2**.
-3. Click Save.
+3. Click **Save**.

 ## Commanding Blocks and Services